gomu-gomu/ma-dl-projet-2/README.md

 ## Model

-You can get a picked model from [here](https://github.com/gomu-gomu/ma-dl-projet-1/releases/latest). get the `model.h5` file and put it inside the [assets/model](./assets/model/) directory.
+You can get the model from [here](https://github.com/gomu-gomu/ma-dl-projet-1/releases/latest).
+Get the `model.h5` file and put it inside the [assets/model](./assets/model/) directory.

 ## Usage